-Issued assignments are given a date for submission, which students should record.
-Submission dates will be posted on the assignment board in the Trades foyer.
+Issued assignments are given a date for submission which students should record.
 If assignment / submissions are not completed by the due date students may be removed from practical work until due work is completed.

 Students to notify teacher prior to due date of inability to complete tasks and provide reasons for action.
 Students who are absent when work is due should submit the required work on their return to school.
 In situations where the work has been assessed and returned to the class before the absent student returns, the teacher / senior teacher will advise of procedures.